Continually Updated Clinical Reference

 Miscellaneous disorders

 Endogenous candidal endophthalmitis, although rare, has been associated with pregnant or postpartum women with indwelling intravenous catheters, systemic antibiotic use, and surgery.
-However, postpartum candidal endophthalmitis has been reported in an otherwise uncomplicated labor and delivery.
+However, postpartum candidal endophthalmitis has also been reported in an otherwise uncomplicated labor and delivery.

-Diabetic retinopathy
+Diabetic Retinopathy

 Intrapartum glycemic control has been demonstrated to be a better indicator of potential fetal well-being than the grade of diabetic retinopathy at the onset of pregnancy.
 Hence, obstetrical and endocrinological follow-up care is critical to the future well-being of the mother and fetus.

-Intracerebral and other tumors
+Intracerebral and Other Tumors

 Pituitary adenomas

 In patients with a prolactinoma, an alternative treatment is bromocriptine, which has been shown not to have any increased risk to the fetus.
 Corticosteroid therapy has been reported as a treatment option.
 After pregnancy, pituitary adenomas regress in size and usually have no visual sequelae.
 It is recommended that pregnant patients with pituitary adenomas and microadenomas have monthly ophthalmic follow-up care with visual field assessment to rule out enlargement.
-Symptomatic pituitary adenomas may require the combined efforts of an ophthalmologist, obstetrician, neurosurgeon, and endocrinologist to decide upon appropriate medical, surgical, or radiation treatment.
+Symptomatic pituitary adenomas may require the combined efforts of an ophthalmologist, obstetrician, neurosurgeon, and endocrinologist to decide upon the appropriate medical, surgical, or radiation treatment.

 One potentially visual-threatening complication of pituitary adenomas is the sudden increase in pituitary size from infarction or hemorrhage referred to as pituitary apoplexy.
 This condition may present as a sudden onset of headache, visual loss, and/or ophthalmoplegia.
 Pregnancy is one of several potential risk factors for its occurrence.
 The management of such patients includes a neurosurgical opinion for potential surgical decompression.
-Endocrinological coverage also is warranted because of the risk of hypopituitarism.
+Endocrinological coverage also is warranted because of the risk of hypopituitarism (Sheehan syndrome).

 Meningiomas